lotlouischoitslab/Computational_Transportation_Science/README.md

 - **Extra credits at instructor's choice**

 ## Lecture Attendance:
 - Please go to lecture to meet new friends and professors.
+You will have a much diverse understanding of how transportation engineering is applied into many different fields in our society.

 ## Prairielearn Assignments:
-- Each homework will have multiple attempts to demonstrate mastery in the material taught in that unit.
-This gets rid of the burden both TAs and CAs have on grading tons of written assignments.
+- Each homework will have multiple attempts to demonstrate mastery in the material taught in that particular unit.
+This gets rid of the burden both TAs and CAs have on grading tons of written assignments which takes forever.

+## Quizzes:
+- Multiple-choice quizzes will be tested on that particular unit.
+Students must register for the Computer-Based Testing Facility so they could pick a time to take the quiz in a given time slot.
+The main reason for the CBTF environment is to prevent cheating.

 ## Group Computational Problems:
 - Group of 4 will work on data science and engineering problems to analyze transportation data using Python and Excel.